MansoorAB/Machine_Fault_Recognitioin/readme.md

 Early prediction of faulty machines will help the factory personnel to carry out relevant maintenance tasks.
 This will ensure uninterrupted production service line.

 An interruption to production service line is causing a huge financial impact and loss of reputation to the client.

-**Services Used:**

-Version Control: DVC

-Source Control: this git repository

-Cloud Service: Heroku

-Using one click the models are automatically built and upon commit to git, they are automatically deployed to Heroku platform.

-## API Reference
+## Technical Aspect
+This project is divided into two parts:
+1. CICD pipeline using DVC, to create machine learning models based on training data.
+2. Prediction service built and hosted using Flask web app on Heroku

+## Web Form Request

 ```http
   https://machine-fault-recog-mbaig.herokuapp.com/